I heard from a few people last week concerned that my site was offline (under maintenance) – it was nice to know I was missed!

 Here are the top 3 reasons I updated my WordPress theme:

 - My theme was no longer being supported

 - My theme was dated

-The creative team from Themezilla, who built my former portfolio theme, have designed and developed many beautiful and simple themes for creatives over the years.
-Unfortunately for us they have decided to move onto some new ventures and close up shop as Themezilla.
+The creative team from Themezilla have designed and developed many beautiful and simple themes for creatives over the years.
+Unfortunately they have recently decided to move onto some new ventures and close up shop.
 The official date of their closing was September 2017 – but it came as no surprise to me that they were moving onto other things.
 The theme has had virtually no updates over the last few years – a telltale sign that your theme is no longer on the front burner for a developer.
 Tip: If you are not getting prompted to update your theme fairly regularly you may want to start considering a replacement.

 Nowadays having a mobile friendly website is no longer on optional ‘feature’.
 It’s crucial to have your site readable on all devices – cell phones, tablets, laptops and large monitors, in-fact you can assume that about half your visitors are now using a cell phone or tablet to view your site.
-I’m a little embarrassed to have failed meeting this basic criteria for so long on my own site!
 When my theme was developed, responsive themes were in their infancy, in those days a separate mobile site would have been developed alongside the standard site with a script that would detect and deliver the correct version.
-But I liked my theme – alot.
-I hadn’t been able to find a replacement that really grabbed me and would let me customize it the way I liked.
 Tip: If you’re site does not format itself to fit other devices (layout, font size, images) you need a new site.